SBUplakankus/Bobr_Ltd_Unltd_Greedy_Algorithms/docs/overview.md

 | **Fuhad Solution** | ... | ... |

 ## :interrobang: How to detect Greedy Algorithm
-**Local optimality** - at every step the algorithm makes a choice that seems best, most cost-effective at the moment (and may be retroactively incorrect).
+-**Local optimality** - at every step the algorithm makes a choice that seems best, most cost-effective at the moment (and may be retroactively incorrect).

-**Irreversibility** - the choice made in each step is not changed.
+-**Irreversibility** - the choice made in each step is not changed.
 The algorithm does not return to change its previous decision.
-**Incremental solution** - the algorithm builds a solution step by step, adding new elements to an already built partial solution.
+-**Incremental solution** - the algorithm builds a solution step by step, adding new elements to an already built partial solution.

 ## :white_check_mark: Advantages
 - Simple and easy to implement.